Ugh! Why didn’t I get anything done today? Oh yeah, I was debating abortion on the internet.

 (And yes, I switch pronouns while having discussions with myself.
 I just now realized it while writing this.
 It’s bizarre.)

 If you are rolling your eyes thinking I have simply come up with an asinine justification for doing what I want and feeling good about it, rather than what I should be doing, let me explain further.

 A good Christian mom gets up before her children for daily devotionals and reads scripture at the breakfast table, right?
 I, on the other hand, curse at the clock under my breath and yell at my kids too much.
 I do not comprehend how those sweet, lovely ladies get their children to move.
 Someday when I die; it best be after 8 am because I have concerns about my status as a Christian before that time each morning.
-Then I epicly fail at the epitome of good Christian mothering again at dinner time, when we should all be joining hands in prayer, but instead I feel like a zookeeper trying to get all the animals fed.
-Except that in our zoo, all the various animals are together in one cage, which complicates things.
+Then I epicly fail at the epitome of good Christian mothering again at dinner time, when we should be joining hands in prayer, but instead, I act more like a zookeeper trying to get all the animals fed.
+However, in our zoo, all the various species are together in one cage which complicates things.
 And there’s homework; those lucky zookeepers don’t have to worry about getting a sloth to do homework while be attacked by a monkey like I do.

-While our family may not pray together every day as we should, we discuss how to handle situations in my kids’ daily lives in a Christian-like manner frequently.
+While our family may not pray together every day as we should, we frequently discuss how to handle situations in our kids’ daily lives in a Christian-like manner.
 I raise them to be Christians in that way.
-And I profess my faith to others through persuasive arguments.
+I also profess my faith to others through persuasive arguments.
 To me, reading that someone ‘has never thought about it like that before’ is eye candy.
 While others, are here to open hearts, I like to think I am here to open minds.